Vasco Martins: Musical styles

 In the Cape Verdean musical panorama, Vasco Martins may be considered unique.
-A composer who refuses to be labeled, he may be considered a classical musician because of his incursions into symphonic orchestra music, but he may also be considered as a new age musician because of his instrumental compositions, mostly using synthesizers, but in both cases, always inspired by traditional Cape Verdean music.
+A composer who refused to be labeled, he may be considered a classical musician because of his incursions into symphonic orchestra music, but he may also be considered a new age musician because of his instrumental compositions, mostly using synthesizers, but in both cases, he was always inspired by traditional Cape Verdean music.